 (Office for National Statistics)

-According to online shopping growth statistics in the UK, 27.9% of retail was done online in 2020.
-The chart does look like it’s going uphill at full speed, from 19.2% in 2019, exceeding 30% for the first time in UK history.
-What’s more, last year’s growth does not look like it’s slowing down, as the percentage of online sales rose to 36.3% in January 2021.
+According to online shopping growth statistics in the UK, 29.1% of retail was done online in 2021.
+The chart does look like it’s going uphill at full speed, from 19.2% in 2019, exceeding 30% in May 2020 for the first time in UK history.

 Online Shopping Trends